mozilla/jetstream/docs/proposal-0008-daily_metric_aggregations.md

 Phase two is an optional follow-on that would use daily metric results to aggregate weekly and overall results.
 This would limit the amount of data processed by limiting the number of days needed in a single query to the length of the enrollment period.
 However, there is a significant compromise to this approach (detailed below), so we will evaluate phase one's efficacy before implementing phase two.

 The basic mechanics of phase one were laid out in proposal 0007, so this proposal will only detail the remaining work and why we think it will be more successful than the initial deployment.
-The majority of this proposal lays out the details of the phase two daily metrics aggregation.
+The rest of this proposal lays out the details of the optional phase two daily metrics aggregation.

 ## Possible Alternatives

 * Increase BigQuery slot reservations
   * Throw money at it
+  * There are additional benefits to the proposed solution, but this alternative will be investigated separately
 * Remove Outcomes
   * These are critical to determining the impact of experiments and we do not want to lose this